moledoc/hl/README.md

 	- [x] row and col numbers
 		- MAYBE: `jump to <path>:<line>:<col>` support
 	- [ ] text search
+	- [ ] display cursor
+	- [ ] vendor SDL2 and SDL2_ttf to simplify dependencies
+	- [ ] move tokens and textures to state
+	- [ ] use linked lists for holding tokens/textures instead of array
+		- rationale: my hope is that this would enable reasonable enough text editing for this project
 	- [ ] UTF handling
 	- [ ] able to specify font
 		- [ ] cmd args